sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

   1. Use an RFC Destination (Middleware Server) to Create the App.
   2. Add `sap-client` header to the Mobile Destinations.
   3. Enable Multiple Threads in Offline Configuration.
-  4. Update the Metering Middleware Server to use an RFC Destination.
+  4. Update the Usage Metering Middleware Server to use an RFC Destination.
 - Troubleshoot the following symptoms:
   1. Prompted to sign-in after selecting the **Launch in Browser** icon when testing the Mobile Destinations.
   2. Missing Offline Configuration.